KKR's credit investments chief steps down

-NEW YORK (Reuters) - KKR & Co LP (KKR.N) said on Tuesday that William Sonneborn, who heads its corporate credit and equity investments and is chief executive of its publicly traded specialty finance company KFN KFN.N, would step down to pursue a new challenge.
+NEW YORK, July 23 (Reuters) - KKR & Co LP said on Tuesday that William Sonneborn, who heads its corporate credit and equity investments and is chief executive of its publicly traded specialty finance company KFN, would step down to pursue a new challenge.

 KKR expressed disappointment with Sonneborn’s decision but praised his contribution to the firm.
 A spokeswoman did not elaborate on the 43-year-old executive’s new challenge but said he would serve as a senior adviser to the firm.